 St Vincent de Paul

-Our 5 major activities of the year which are planned and organised at these meetings are:
+Our 5 major activities of the year are:

 b) Winter Appeal in June for non-perishable food items and warm clothing.